aws-ia/terraform-aws-eks-blueprints/examples/analytics/emr-eks-fsx-lustre/README.md

     S3_BUCKET=$2                  # This script requires s3 bucket as input parameter e.g., s3://<bucket-name>
     EMR_JOB_EXECUTION_ROLE_ARN=$3 # Terraform output variable is emr_on_eks_role_arn

+Note: THis script downloads the test data to your local mac and uploads to S3 bucket.
+Verify the shell script for more details

 ```sh
 cd examples/analytics/emr-eks-fsx-lustre/examples/spark-execute/